Ak-shYat/Battery-Testing-Analysis/README.md

 ## 📖 Overview

-This repository delivers a **structured and data-driven analysis** of lithium-ion battery performance over extensive time-series data.
+This repository delivers a **structured and data-driven analysis** of battery performance over extensive time-series data.
 Key features include:

 - **Visual Cues**: Stunning visualizations of voltage, capacity, and C-rate trends.
 - **Practical Metrics**: State of Health (SOH), C-rate, and capacity fade analysis.